 A Glimpse into Our Trip

-The most devastating parts of 2019 included my dad getting sick and not being able to be a bridesmaid at my best friend’s wedding, and losing friends (Read Everything is Temporary)!
+The most devastating parts of 2019 included my dad getting sick, not being able to be a bridesmaid at my best friend’s wedding, and losing friends (Read Everything is Temporary)!
 Back in May, my father was rushed to the hospital with severe heart pain and was diagnosed with myocarditis.
 However, after seven months of treating his condition naturally, the doctors were stunned at my dad’s speedy recovery and gave him the all-clear this week!
 Hallelujah!

 In that same month, my best friend, Heidi, got married, and I was not able to be there on her big day after my visa was denied (Read Unauthorized Travel).
 I did everything in my power to make it to her celebration, but every time I found a new door, it was slammed in my face, and I ended up having to cheer on her and Randy’s marriage from afar.
 Congrats to you both!